How do I become a Marshall student?

 Do I need a RN license?

 Students applying for the program who are completing their associate degree/diploma upon application to the RN to BSN Program must hold an unencumbered RN license PRIOR to beginning the second semester of coursework or they will be withdrawn from the program.
+Students who are currently licensed as a Registered Nurse must show evidence of an Unencumbered RN license.

 How many clinical hours are students required to complete in the RN to BSN program?